 The Bank has made significant investments in physical assets.
 These are tested for impairment when circumstances indicate there may be a potential impairment.
 Changes in circumstances and management's evaluations and assumptions may give rise to impairment losses in the relevant future periods.
-As at June 30, 2014 and 2013, no impairment losses were recorded for the reporting period.
+As at June 30, 2015, the Bank recorded impairment losses of \$1,113,853 (2014: \$Nil) (Note 10).